-Advanced Placement Physics 1 2 Credit Gr.
+Advanced Placement Physics 1 2 Credits Gr.
 11, 12 Course: 4059

-This Algebra-based is equivalent to a first semester college course in Algebra-based Physics.
-The course covers Newtonian mechanics (including rotational dynamics and angular momentum); work energy and power; mechanical waves and sound.
-It will introduce electric circuits.
+This course is equivalent to a first semester college course in Algebra-based Physics.
+The course covers Newtonian mechanics (including rotational dynamics and angular momentum), work energy and power, and fluids.
+Students can earn credit for either AP Physics 1 or AP Physics C: Mechanics, but not both.